KC-decoder/KC-decoder.github.io/_pages/ABOUT.md

 layout: about
 title: ABOUT
 permalink: /
-subtitle: PhD Candidate in Biomedical Engineering at University of Buffalo, New York
+subtitle: Graduate Research Assistant at University of Buffalo, New York

 profile:
   align: right